yotzom/TainanHousePricePridiction/README.md

 Pricedetail.rda :

 How to use this project:
-    1. use "kernel_v1_done.R" to preprocessing training data and save it.
+    1. use "kernel_v1_done.R" to preprocessing training data and save it.\n
-    2. open "prediction_model.R" training NN model and save model.
+    2. open "prediction_model.R" training NN model and save model.\n
-    3. write API functional in "house_basic.R".
+    3. write API functional in "house_basic.R".\n
-    4. run "house_main.R" to build API in website.
+    4. run "house_main.R" to build API in website.\n